Poojan1912/event-sphere/README.md

 - PostgreSQL 17 (locally or in a cloud service)
 - Visual Studio 2022 or any terminal supporting .NET CLI

+### Local Development Configurations

+For local development, you need to configure the database password (DB_PASSWORD) and jwt secret (JWT_SECRET) using app secrets in secrets.json.
+Setup the secrets for EventSphere.Presentation project.

 ### Setting up the Database

-Before running the application, you need to set up the connection to the PostgreSQL database and run the required Entity Framework Core migrations.
+You need to set up the connection to the PostgreSQL database and run the required Entity Framework Core migrations.

 1. **Create the Database**: Create a new database `EventSphereDB`.

-2. **Password Configuration**: For local development, store sensitive data like database password in `secrets.json`.
-The password stored in secrets.json will directly be added to the connection string.

-3. **Update the database**: After successful connection with the database, update the database through the existing migrations using below command:
+2. **Update the database**: After successful connection with the database, update the database through the existing migrations using below command:
    ```bash
    dotnet ef database update --project EventSphere.Infrastructure --startup-project EventSphere.Presentation
    ```